MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **DriverAvailableInbox**  Is a driver included with the operating system for this PNP device?
 - **DriverAvailableOnline**  Is there a driver for this PNP device on Windows Update?
 - **DriverAvailableUplevel**  Is there a driver on Windows Update or included with the operating system for this PNP device?
-- **DriverBlockOverridden**  Is there's a driver block on the device that has been overridden?
+- **DriverBlockOverridden**  Is there a driver block on the device that has been overridden?
 - **NeedsDismissAction**  Will the user would need to dismiss a warning during Setup for this device?
 - **NotRegressed**  Does the device have a problem code on the source OS that is no better than the one it would have on the target OS?
 - **SdbDeviceBlockUpgrade**  Is there an SDB block on the PNP device that blocks upgrade?